When it comes to getting a secure, well-paying job, it’s not always necessary to get a college degree first.

 Two big factors in choosing to go through a career training program before or instead of going to college are time and money.

 Career training programs typically can be completed in less time than it generally takes to complete an undergraduate degree.
-Some programs can be completed in as little as four months, a staggering difference from the four years it might take to earn a bachelor’s degree.
+Some programs can be finished in as little as four months.

-In addition to being shorter term, they’re also less expensive.
+In addition, they’re also less expensive, which may mean that students have less student loan debt.
 On average, a career certificate program may cost around $100 per credit.
-The average cost of in-state tuition at a public two-year institution is $3,412, and at a public four-year institution the in-state tuition averages $9,308.
+By comparison, the average annual cost of in-state tuition at a public two-year institution is $3,862, and at a public four-year college, the in-state tuition averages $9,377 a year.